noodlefrenzy/node-amqp10/README.md

 I'm trying to manage my remaining work items via Github issues, but they aren't always kept up to date.
 If you'd like to contribute, feel free to send me an email or pull request.
 Below is a high-level list of known open issues:

-1. Disposition frames are not dealt with properly, and thus message lifecycles aren't tracked correctly.
-Specifically, we don't send disposition frames on receipt, and we don't send proper "unsettled" information when re-attaching links.
+1. Disposition support is incomplete in that we don't send proper "unsettled" information when re-attaching links.
 1. There are some AMQP types we don't process - notably the Decimal23/64/128 types.
 These are unused by the protocol, and no-one seems to be using them to convey information in messages, so ignoring them is likely safe.